Healthy Homes Assessment Iona

 Iona Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Iona and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Iona and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will apply to your rental home.
+• Property managers and landlords have to keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Property managers and private landlords have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All households rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024